The New Garden Lyceum House

 The Lyceum Movement began in New England in the 1820s to improve the education of adults and provide a cultural forum for concerns of the day.
 Hundreds of Lyceum Companies were formed around the country and noted lecturers and entertainers traveled the "Lyceum Circuit" from town to town.
 New Garden Township had three Lyceums: the New Garden Lyceum, one in Chandlersville (now Landenberg), and another on Pemberton Road.

-In 1849 Enoch Lewis sold a quarter acre for $25 to the trustees of the New Garden Lyceum House for the purpose of erecting a Lyceum Hall.
+In 1849 Enoch Lewis sold a quarter acre for $25 to the trustees of the New Garden Lyceum House Company for the purpose of erecting a Lyceum.
 A provision of the sale was that New Garden Township could hold its civic meetings there.
 The trustees were Joel Thompson, John Richards, Amos Barnard, George Thompson and Halliday Hoopes.
 The Hall itself was constructed in 1852.

 Amos Barnard and Enoch Lewis were both associated with known abolitionists, and anti-slavery meetings were held in the New Garden Lyceum before the Civil War.